ST10467866/Ass1/README.md

 ## Purpose and Features

 ### Purpose:
-The main goal of this app is to [Provide a user with 3 meal options based on the time of day given by a user].
+The main goal of this app is to provide a user with a variety of meal options based on the time of day, making it fun and easy for a user to use.

 ### Key Features:
 - Feature 1: User login functionality
-- Feature 2: Display 3 meal options per time of day
+- Feature 2: Display random meal options per time of day
-- Feature 3:Back button and Enter button
+- Feature 3: Clear button, enter button and exit button
-- Feature 4: First screen displays where the user will enter the time of day
+- Feature 4: First screen displays where the user will enter the time of day having the enter button as well as the clear button and exit button
-- Feature 5: Second screen displays 3 meal choices based on the time of day inputed on the first screen
+- Feature 5: Second screen displays meal choices based on the time of day inputed on the first screen as well as a back button

-These features aim to provide The best meals suited for the user based on the time of day.
+These features aim to provide The best meals suited for the user.

 ## Design Considerations: